Also see my page dedicated to the South Canol

 Camped alongside the Nahanni Range Road near Tungsten

-They also told us some of the hunters wouldn't expect to see two humans and a dog out for an evening stroll and might assume we were something else.
+They also told us some of the hunters wouldn't expect to see two humans and a dog out for an evening stroll and might assume we were something else in the dusk.
 So they thought it best we be brightly decorated.
 We didn't meet anyone else that night; nor were we used for target practice.